 The South Carolina College- and Career-Ready Assessments (SC READY) program is a statewide assessment in English Language Arts (ELA), mathematics, science and social studies administered to students in grades 3–8 as required by the Education Accountability Act (EAA).
 The EAA was amended in 2018 to shorten testing by reducing the number of grade levels tested in social studies to grades 5 and 7 and for science to grades 4, 6, and 8.

-The SC READY assessments are not timed.
-The estimated times are provided to assist with classroom scheduling.
+* The SC READY assessments are not timed.
+The provided times are approximations and are provided to assist with assessment scheduling.

 |---|---|---|